yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/gke/helm-chart.md

   </li>
 </ul>

 Instructions specific to GKE are coming soon.
-Refer to the [Kubernetes Open Source](../../oss/helm-chart/) instructions till then.
+Until then, refer to the [Open Source Kubernetes](../../oss/helm-chart/) instructions.

 ## Configure cluster